It says that you need to repeat a task or exercise 10 000 times to become a true expert and able to perform without thinking about how you do it.

 1879, Thomas Edison for the first time ever showed a working light bulb.
-It took him 10 thousands attempts to accomplish this.
+It took him 10 thousand attempts to accomplish this.
 So many, that people started to ridicule him for failing and claiming insanity.
 His reply, still in this day in age, is classic – I have not failed 10 thousand times.
-I have found 10 thousands ways NOT to make a light bulb.
+I have found 10 thousand ways NOT to make a light bulb.

-Thomas Edison, registered 1093 patents during his life time including (besides the light bulb) the dictaphone, the phonograph and carbon microphone.
+Thomas Edison registered 1093 patents during his lifetime including (besides the light bulb) the dictaphone, the phonograph, and the carbon microphone.

 How many times do you allow your toddler to try to learn how to walk before you cut him off?

 Toddlers don’t have the barriers children and grown up´s have.
 All toddlers need to learn how to crawl, then walk and then run.
 Endless times the try to stand up, just to fall back down.
 Does it prevent them from trying?
 NO. They continue over and over again until they succeed (maybe they are on to something here).

 The toddler doesn’t see obstacles or hear inner voices telling them it can’t be done.
 Everywhere around them they see other people walking and are determined to succeed themselves (without knowing it they are on to something else here – modeling.
 To model someone else is the most effective learning technique available).